raggleton/PomPom/README.md

-# pompom
+# PomPom
 ========

-A basic attempt as a Pomodoro timer, since none of the web ones seem to do it right.
+A basic attempt as a Pomodoro timer, since none of the web ones seem to do it right without a gazzilion bells and whistles.

 ## requires